 Eventually dropping out of college, Neil Diamond worked as a song writer for several companies.
 He joined forces with Jeff Barry and Ellie Greenwich, two talented songwriters and producers.
 The trio began to market Diamond as both a singer and songwriter.
 Diamond had his first taste of pop success with the 1966 single "Solitary Man."
 That same year, he penned the Monkees' No. 1 hit "I'm a Believer."

 Diamond continued to score hits on his own over the next few years, including "Cherry, Cherry" and "Girl, You'll Be a Woman Soon."
 His popular 1969 single, "Sweet Caroline," was reportedly inspired by Caroline Kennedy, daughter of the late President John F. Kennedy.
+In 2014, during an interview with Jimmy Fallon, Diamond put that particular rumor to rest saying the song was written about his wife.
 The song made it into the Billboard Top 5.
 That same year, Diamond's "Holly Holy" reached the No. 6 spot on the pop charts.

 Diamond scored another big hit with "You Don't Bring Me Flowers," his 1978 duet with Barbra Streisand.
 In 1980, he tried for success on the big screen with his remake of The Jazz Singer.
 Critics were less than kind regarding his efforts, but the film's soundtrack featured such hits as "Love on the Rocks" and "America."
 The Jazz Singer album sold more than 5 million copies.

 Other artists have also made the charts with their own renditions of Diamond's songs.
 The British band UB40 hit it big with "Red, Red Wine" in 1983, and Urge Overkill's cover of "Girl, You'll Be a Woman Soon" was featured on the soundtrack for Quentin Tarantino's Pulp Fiction (1994).